 Online social networks at work facilitate continuous employee communication, which promotes awareness of and helps employees better understand the roles and responsibilities of colleagues in other departments.
 This helps employees feel a part of the whole, increasing employee satisfaction at work.

 Information and knowledge are shared with people, not organizations.
 We all know that creating relationships is essential to business success; social networking connects people, who often establish relationships lasting a lifetime.

 “Relationships in business mean everything; the relationship should be with the people behind the site, not with the site itself.
-Those in the organization must foster and nurture the relationship,” states Anne Pauker Kreitzberg, President of Cognetics.
+Those in the organization must foster and nurture the relationships,” states Anne Pauker Kreitzberg, President of Cognetics.

-Recently, however, the company created an online network to engage people at all levels of the company around the world in discussions (real time and asynchronous) about industry trends, new technologies, the economy and factors influencing the success of the company.
+Recently, however, the company created an online network to engage people at all levels of the company around the world in discussions (real time and asynchronous) about industry trends, new technologies, the economy, and factors influencing the success of the company.
 Some group discussions became so dynamic that problem-solving moved to creativity and innovation!
 Social networking activities made information relatively easy to locate and summarize in a report.

 Facilitating Talent Management

 Social networking facilitates talent management.
-Among the largest law firms in the world, Latham & Watkins LLP has a private social network containing policies, procedures, forms, invitations, upcoming events, calendars, forums and photos.
-The network is used early in the recruiting process through to the ‘alumni’ relationship, when attorneys leave or retire from the firm.
+Among the largest law firms in the world, Latham & Watkins LLP has a private social network containing policies, procedures, forms, invitations, upcoming events, calendars, forums, and photos.
+The network is used from early in the recruiting process through to the ‘alumni’ relationship, when attorneys leave or retire from the firm.